 - Soft spotlighting on artwork or featured decor

-Bring Your Brand into the Decor
+Bring Your Brand into the Decor: Visual Storytelling in Wellness Studio Interior Design

 Consistency is key when it comes to brand identity.
 You don’t need to plaster your logo everywhere, but repeating colours, textures, or motifs that reflect your brand creates a professional and cohesive environment.
 Clients should feel like every room—waiting area, studio, treatment room—belongs to your vision.